Republicans Support Eddie Rispone as Democrat John Bel Edwards Slips

 As Breitbart News reported, Edwards has brought in veteran Hillary Clinton Democrat staffer Scott Arceneaux in the runoff to help with his campaign in the final home stretch.
 What’s more, former President Obama recorded a robocall for Edwards on election day back on October 12 urging Louisiana voters to “get out and vote for Gov. John Bel Edwards.”

-Lionel Rainey, a top adviser previously to Abraham who is now supporting Rispone in the runoff as the GOP unifies in the state, told Breitbart News that the contrast between both sides could not be clearer.
+Lionel Rainey, a top adviser previously to Abraham who is now working for the Republican Governors Association (RGA) to elect Rispone as the GOP unifies in the state, told Breitbart News that the contrast between both sides could not be clearer.

 “Conservatives are uniting and Democrats are infighting over who’s getting paid,” Rainey said.
 “John Bel’s team is fractured and in full-blown panic mode.
 They’re desperate.
 It’s almost sad to watch it happening.
 You could see it in the governor’s performance during the debate.
 “Confident” would not be an adjective I would use to describe it.
 They know it’s coming to an end, and they can’t handle it.
 And President Trump hasn’t even come back in yet for the runoff.
 They might have a seizure when he takes the stage before Election Day.
 There’s a red wave coming in Louisiana.
 We’re going to take back the governor’s seat and have a supermajority of conservatives in the Statehouse and Senate.
 The days of Louisiana finishing last are coming to an end.
 It’s exciting.”